 |REGEXP_LIKE||Alias for RLIKE.|

-For this discussion, “subject” refers to the item to operate on and “pattern” refers to the regular expression.
+In these topics, “subject” refers to the item to operate on and “pattern” refers to the regular expression:

 The subject is typically a variable column, while the pattern is typically a constant, but this is not required; every argument to a regular expression function can be either a constant or variable.

-Patterns support the full POSIX Extended Regular Expression (ERE) syntax.
-For details, see POSIX basic and extended.
+Patterns support the full POSIX ERE (Extended Regular Expression) syntax.
+For details, see POSIX basic and extended (Wikipedia).

 Patterns additionally support the following Perl backslash-sequences: